 i7 = i • i6 = i • -1 = -i

-As you have probably guessed, all powers of i can be expressed in terms of just the first four powers: i, -1, -i, and 1.
+As you've probably guessed, all powers of i can be expressed in terms of just the first four powers: i, -1, -i, and 1.

 Solve x2 = -16.

-It used to be that we would see a problem like this, and we would throw up our hands and say, "There's no real solution.
+It used to be that we'd see a problem like this, throw up our hands, say, "There's no real solution.
 There's nothing we can do!" and call it quits.
 Now that we know about i and imaginary numbers, this problem is almost too easy.

 Check and check.